Alyleng/odin-recipes/README.md

 # odin-recipes
 Hi!
-This project is a test of my knowledge in HTML lessons are from The Odin Project.
+This project is a test of my knowledge in HTML. lessons are from The Odin Project.